Granulate/gprofiler-performance-studio/README.md

 ## System Overview
 ![system_overview.png](system_overview.png)
-The gProfiler Performance Studio is structured around several key microservices, each playing a vital role in its functionality:
+The Continuous Profiler Performance Studio is structured around several key microservices, each playing a vital role in its functionality:

 - `src/gprofiler/backend` - This is the web application backend.
 It exposes all APIs to the frontend or API users and is responsible for collecting data from agents.
-- `src/gprofiler/frontend` - The User Interface of gProfiler, facilitating interaction with the backend.
+- `src/gprofiler/frontend` - The User Interface of Continuous Profiler, facilitating interaction with the backend.
 - `src/gprofiler_indexer` - This service is tasked with collecting raw profiling data from S3 storage and indexing it for ClickHouse, a database management system.
 - `src/gprofiler_flamedb_rest` - Handles communication with ClickHouse for the purpose of constructing flamegraphs.
 - `src/gprofiler_logging` - Dedicated to collecting logs from agents, ensuring a comprehensive logging system.